 Explaining The Carbon Cycle: The Big Reason to Raise Chickens on Pasture

 We raise chickens on pasture for many reasons.
 Of course, it's better for the birds because like any animal, they belong outside.
-To raise them any other way would be inhumane and unnatural.
+To raise them any other way would be unnatural.

 What you might not know about is how exactly livestock like chickens fit into the larger cycles of an ecosystem when raised outdoors.
-More specifically, the carbon cycle which is so critical to life on earth as it connects every living thing.
+More specifically, the carbon cycle which connects every living thing.

 More Than A Chicken Farm

 Carbon is everywhere - it's in the oceans, the atmosphere, and the soil.
 And it's constantly being absorbed and released in cycles that have gone on forever.